Maximize Your Streaming Performance: The Best CPUs for Streamers

 9.0

-The main features that you should look into are the 24MB of its L3 cache and the 14 cores it comes with.
+The key features to consider are its 24MB L3 cache and the 14 cores it includes.

-Out of these 14 cores, 6 are performance cores, while the other 8 are reserved for efficiency, and with the 20 threads, this CPU is able to turbo up to 5.1 GHz when it’s needed.
+Among these 14 cores, 6 are performance cores, while the remaining 8 are designated for efficiency.
+With 20 threads, this CPU can turbo boost up to 5.1 GHz when necessary.

-When it comes to power consumption, this CPU will draw 181W at its peak power, which is considerably lower when compared to other models, for example, the 13900X and 13700X.
+In terms of power consumption, this CPU will draw 181W at its peak, which is significantly lower compared to other models, such as the 13900X and 13700X.

-Besides being useful for streaming, it’s also a great gaming CPU, and its performance is beating even 7950X and 7900X in quite a few popular games.
+In addition to being effective for streaming, it is also an excellent gaming CPU, with performance that surpasses even the 7950X and 7900X in several popular games.

-One of the main downsides would be the fact that 13600K doesn’t come with a cooler; however, you can buy a cheaper cooler separately without significantly increasing the amount you spend.
+One of the main downsides is that the 13600K does not include a cooler; however, you can purchase a more affordable cooler separately without significantly increasing your overall expenditure.

-Coolers for this CPU are cheaper than those for the 13900K, so it really is a non-issue.
+Coolers for this CPU are less expensive than those for the 13900K, making it a non-issue.

 Pros